Google (Alphabet) Five Forces Analysis & Recommendations (Porter Model)

 3. Firms’ general capability to fulfill regulatory requirements (strong force)

 Based on Porter’s Five Forces analysis framework, the moderate cost of doing business means that a considerable number of startups and other companies can enter the market and directly compete against Google.
 Also, the capability to satisfy regulatory requirements makes it easy for new entrants to get established and compete in the technology and online services market.
-However, the cost of brand development is high, resulting in many start-ups’ difficulty in sustaining their operations in the long term, especially because Google already has one of the most valuable brands in the world.
+However, the cost of brand development is high in this Five Forces analysis case, resulting in many start-ups’ difficulty in sustaining their operations in the long term, especially because Google already has one of the most valuable brands in the world.
 Based on this part of the Five Forces analysis, the threat of new entry is a moderate issue in Alphabet’s management and strategic growth.

 References